SNAP Benefits in Indiana: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your balance through the online portal, the Benny app, by calling the number on your card, or on an ATM receipt.
-All options show your SNAP and cash balances.
+You can check your EBT balance through the online portal, the Benny app, or by calling the number on your card.
+Your balance is also available at an ATM or on your last purchase receipt.

 Check Your Indiana EBT Balance